Bee Informed: Bee Toxic Pesticides, Bee Competition, Seed Mix Composition

 According to a media release published by Curtin University, lead author Kit Prendergast, said planting more flowering plants, particularly those preferred by vulnerable species of native bees, could help prevent them from declining in number.
 Controlling the density of honeybees would also be critical in reducing the pressure on vulnerable native bees.

-The full paper, ‘Interactions between the introduced European honey bee and native bees in urban areas varies by year, habitat type, and native bee guild’ can be found online here.
+The full paper, 'Interactions between the introduced European honey bee and native bees in urban areas varies by year, habitat type, and native bee guild,' is found online.

 Want to plant pollinator habitat?
 Check out this great video from the Pollinator Friendly Alliance: Evaluating Seed Mix Composition for Pollinator Habitat with Karin Jokela, Farm Bill Pollinator Conservation Planner, Xerces Society at the Best Practices for Pollinators Summit, hosted by Pollinator Friendly Alliance and co-hosted by Xerces Society.